Moitas Venda

-Moitas Venda is a civil parish (freguesia) in Alcanena Municipality, in the Médio Tejo Subregion of Centro Region, Portugal.
+Moitas Venda is a civil parish (freguesia) in Alcanena Municipality, in the Médio Tejo Subregion of Oeste e Vale do Tejo Region, Portugal.
 The population in 2011 was 866, in an area of 6.75 km².

 History

 The parish was created on 11 April 1925.

 Geography

 Moitas Venda is situated between the Serras de Aire and Candeeiros, near the Cabeço de Santa Marta.

 The parish includes the locality of Casais Robustos.

 The Cabeço de Santa Marta, to the north of the municipality of Alcanena is one of the most important lookouts on the Ribatejo.
 From the heights of Santa Marta, Moitas Venda has a panoramic landscape, that extends towards the Tagus valley.

 Economy

 Apart from its current agricultural economy (consisting of olive trees and figs), the parish includes several industrial activities: textiles, oils and tanneries.
 In addition the Feira Franca Anual (Annual Free Fair) is a popular attraction, that extends from its history, that includes artisans in hides and tannery.